 So after a lot of wait and trials, WhatsApp has finally rolled out the WhatsApp Business for Android.
 It is simply named as WhatsApp Business, now available on the Google Play Store and can be installed for free.
 Currently, it is available in the US and UK, Mexico and Italy, and it will be rolled out in India soon.
 I just installed it, verified the phone number and set up a business account for our page (Well, haven’t set up the direct WhatsApp chat option on the page yet).
-But, here’s a sneak peak of what’s inside.
+But, here’s a sneak peek of what’s inside.

 Right when the app starts for the first time after you have just verified your number, you will see a ‘B’ inside the WhatsApp logo, no more changes here!